 You can use raw sliced cucumber.
 But if you have an extra 5 minutes, making these pickled cucumbers will bring your poke bowl to a different dimension.
 The first thing we want to do is to thinly slice the cucumber.
 Then place the slices in a small bowl or a jar and cover with a mix of rice vinegar, water, raw brown sugar, and sea salt.
 Let it rest for around 20 minutes while you prepare everything else.

-- Slice the veggies: Slice the radishes and red cabbage, and rinse the edamame beans (if using frozen) under warm water.
+- Slice the veggies: Slice the radishes and red cabbage, and rinse the edamame beans (if frozen) under warm water.
 Dice the mango into small pieces, and slice the avocado.

 While the rice is cooking, prepare the tofu.
 Here I used extra-firm tofu.
-Drain the tofu, place it on a clean towel and press it to soak up some of the moisture.
+Drain the tofu, place it on a clean towel and press it to soak up some moisture.
 Dice into small ½ inch cubes.
 In a small bowl, combine the soy sauce, grated ginger, garlic, and chili flakes.
 Toss in the tofu and let it rest for a few minutes.

 Pour a little sesame oil (or any other vegetable oil) into a frying pan over medium-high heat.
 When hot, add the marinated tofu cubes, cook on each side until crispy and slightly brown around the edges.

 This is the fun part!
 When the rice has cooled down a little, divide it between the two bowls and create a basic layer, then add the red cabbage, radish, pickled cucumber slices, edamame beans, mango, creamy avocado slices, and top it with sesame seeds, green onion slices, and fresh chili.
 Drizzle with soy sauce (or any other sauce you like) and enjoy!

 How to meal prep and store

 Although it can take some time to prep all the elements that go into these tasty bowls, I love that you can prepare pretty much everything ahead of time and store it in the fridge and quickly assemble it in less than 10 minutes for a healthy lunch or dinner.